Horace de Vere Cole: Family background and early life

 Cole was the son of British Army officer William Utting Cole, a major in the 3rd Dragoon Guards who died of cholera in India when his son was a child.
 His mother, Mary de Vere, was a niece and heiress of politician Sir Stephen de Vere, 4th Baronet.
 Cole was a great-nephew of the Anglo-Irish poet Aubrey de Vere.
-Horace's paternal grandfather had made his fortune dealing in quinine, while his mother's family claimed kinship with the de Vere Earls of Oxford and the right to the position of Lord Great Chamberlain of England.
+Horace's paternal grandfather had made his fortune dealing in quinine.
+His mother's family claimed kinship with the de Vere Earls of Oxford, including 17th Earl Edward de Vere, who some believe wrote the plays and poems of William Shakespeare, and the right to the position of Lord Great Chamberlain of England.
 A bout of diphtheria at the age of ten seriously affected his hearing for the remainder of his life.
 A few years later, he was sent as a boarder to Eton College.

 During the Second Boer War, Cole was commissioned as a lieutenant in the Yorkshire Hussars, in which he quickly rose to the rank of acting captain.
 He was wounded by a dumdum bullet on 2 July 1900 and recuperated from shrapnel wounds at the Red Cross hospital in Kroonstad until September that year.
-He was subsequently invalided out of the army, donating the £1800 he received from cashing in his disability pension to the war widows and orphans fund.
+He was subsequently invalided out of the army, donating the £1,800 he received from cashing in his disability pension to the war widows and orphans fund.

-On his return to England, he went up to Trinity College, Cambridge, in 1902, although he did not complete his degree.
+On his return to England, Cole went to Trinity College, Cambridge, in 1902, although, like many gentlemen of his time, he did not complete his degree.

-When his paternal grandmother, Jane, died in 1906, Cole inherited, inter alia, West Woodhay House in the parish of West Woodhay in southern Berkshire.
-He was unable to afford the upkeep and, in 1912, sold the property to his uncle, Alfred Clayton Cole, who later became Governor of the Bank of England.
+When his paternal grandmother, Jane, died in 1906, Cole inherited West Woodhay House in the parish of West Woodhay in southern Berkshire.
+He was unable to afford the upkeep and in 1912 sold the property to his uncle, Alfred Clayton Cole, who later became Governor of the Bank of England.